-How states can encourage web-based health care in hospitalsFebruary 4th, 2014 in Health /
+How states can encourage web-based health care in hospitalsFebruary 4, 2014 in Medicine & Health / Health

 In the first national look at how broadly web-based technologies are being used to provide health care, a University of Michigan researcher has found that 42 percent of U.S. hospitals use some type of "telehealth" approach.